The Girl on the Water Buffalo

 The Wise Young Girl

-Some happy and prosperous years passed, the young wives bore many children, and all fared very well in the household, together.
+The young wives bore many children, many happy and prosperous years passed, and all fared very well in the household together.

 end